A big thanks to our sponsors for coming on board to support our 2016 event.

 Many people are unaware that craft beer is so flavorful and adventurous.
 Like wine, there are many different tastes and varieties of small-batch craft beers to experience and discover.
 From dark porters and stouts, to bitter pale ales, to light refreshing wheat ales and saisons, to varieties of fruit, maple, pumpkin or chocolate infused beers.
-We are pleased that Caribou Brewmasters will be our presenters for the Craft Beer Tasting 101 learning sessions during the event.
+We are pleased to hold our Craft Beer Tasting 101 learning sessions again during the event.
 Short, informative and fun, these sessions will teach attendees about craft beer, how it's made, how to taste it and how best to pair it different foods.

 Kiwanis AleFest is first and foremost a showcase and celebration of craft beer.
 However, the event will feature an inspired selection of complementary food, music and art to delight the senses, and heighten the beer tasting experience for attendees.

 Please click on the headings below to learn more.